 Most of the images in our galleries are public domain and are thus not subject to any copyright restrictions.
 If you would like to use a photo containing a copyright restriction, please contact the Division of Interpretation to request permission.

-For more information or answers to specific questions please contact our public information department by clicking here.
+For more information or answers to specific questions please contact our public information officer by clicking here.